day4skiing/Bash-Tools/README.md

 #case_change
-Using built in functionality of BASH to change case of the all the files in a Linux Directorye
+Using built in functionality of BASH to change case of the all the files in a Linux Directory